hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 $$\hat{\boldsymbol{x}} = \frac{\boldsymbol{x} - \boldsymbol{\mu}_\mathcal{B}}{\boldsymbol{\sigma}_\mathcal{B}}.$$

 Here $\boldsymbol{\mu}\_\mathcal{B} = \frac{1}{|\mathcal{B}|} \sum\_{\boldsymbol{x} \in \mathcal{B}} \boldsymbol{x}$ is the mean over the inputs in the mini-batch and $\boldsymbol{\sigma}_\mathcal{B}$ is the corresponding standard deviation.
-Also note that the division is element-wise and generally is numerically stabilised by some $\varepsilon$ when implemented.
+Also, note that the division is element-wise and generally is numerically stabilised by some $\varepsilon$ when implemented.
 In case a zero mean and unit variance is not desired, it is also possible to apply an affine transformation $\boldsymbol{y} = \boldsymbol{\gamma} \odot \boldsymbol{x} + \boldsymbol{\beta}$ with learnable scale $(\boldsymbol{\gamma})$ and mean ($\boldsymbol{\beta}$) parameters ([Ioffe & Szegedy, 2015](#ioffe15batchnorm)).

 The above description explains the core operation of BN during training.
 However, during inference, it is not uncommon to desire predictions for single samples.
-Obviously this would cause trouble because a mini-batch with a single sample has zero variance.
+Obviously, this would cause trouble because a mini-batch with a single sample has zero variance.
 Therefore, it is common to accumulate the statistics ($\boldsymbol{\mu}\_\mathcal{B}$ and $\boldsymbol{\sigma}\_\mathcal{B}^2$) that are used for normalisation, during training.
 These accumulated statistics can then be used as estimators for the mean and variance during inference.
 This makes it possible for BN to be used on single samples during inference.

 The original reason for introducing BN was to alleviate the so-called _internal covariate shift_, i.e. the change of distributions as the network updates.
 More recent research has pointed out, however, that internal covariate shift does not necessarily deteriorate learning dynamics ([Santurkar et al., 2018](#santurkar18how)).
-Also [Ioffe & Szegedy (2015)](#ioffe15batchnorm) seem to have realised that simply normalising the signal does not suffice:
+Apparently, [Ioffe & Szegedy (2015)](#ioffe15batchnorm) also realised that simply normalising the signal does not suffice:

  > [...] the model blows up when the normalization parameters are computed outside the gradient descent step.